micahcantor/blog/content/blog/mutable-hash-racket.md

 We're not done though, since by doing this we've discarded the values in our old table.
 Instead we will need to *rehash* these values into the new table.
 This rehashing step is necessary since our hash function relies on the size of our table, so we can't reuse indices from the old table as they would not match up to their corresponding keys.

 To rehash our values, we iterate over each sublist in the old table, and then over each key-value pair in those sublists.
-At each step, we want to calculate the new index using the hash function and insert into the new table.[^6] This can be acheived neatly with Racket's `for*` construct for nested loops:
+At each step, we want to calculate the new index using the hash function and insert into the new table.[^6] This can be achieved neatly with Racket's `for*` construct for nested loops:

 ```racket
 ; Create a new table that is at least twice as large as the original.